appbaseio/Docs/content/docs/analytics/popular-recent-suggestions.md

 ---
 title: 'Popular and Recent Suggestions'
-meta_title: 'Leverage Analytics Data - Popular Suggestions'
+meta_title: 'Leverage Analytics Data to power popular and recent suggestions'
-meta_description: 'A short guide on how to setup popular suggestions.'
+meta_description: 'A short guide on how to setup popular and recent suggestions based on your end-user analytics.'
 keywords:
     - concepts
     - appbase